 And can you tell me a bit more about the impact of wind farms on local communities?

 Wind farms are often in remote locations with little government investment.
-Renewables projects can make a big difference to these communities by helping to fund things like sports centres, education facilities or even improved internet connection.
+Renewable projects can make a big difference to these communities by helping to fund things like sports centres, education facilities or even improved internet connection.

 That's it folks!
 We hope you enjoyed.